DavonMoss/DavonMoss.github.io/projects/project-1.md

 I can redesign them I will most likely put them there soon.
 The tools used to create the games were the Unity Engine, Monodevelop, and
 Visual Studio for building, scripting, and compiling, and Blender, Corel Painter, and Audacity for asset creation.
 These projects taught me alot about design, code style, and the various toolsets I used to complete them.

-You can learn more at the [UH Micromouse Website](http://www-ee.eng.hawaii.edu/~mmouse/about.html).